klawingco/kl_portfolio/README.md

 ## Deployment

-Nothing special, its setup at Netlify end (irrc: no `netlify.toml`), just merge a feat branch to master branch and you're good.
+Nothing special, its setup at Netlify end (in other words: no `netlify.toml`), just merge a feat branch to master branch and you're good.

 ## Credits